isar/hive/README.md

 - 🧠 Think multi-tasking: Hive supports multiple isolates.
 - 🔋 No need to pack extras: Hive comes with batteries included.

-> 🐝 A single bee can visit 5,000 flowers in a day!
+> Bee fact: A single bee can visit 5,000 flowers in a day!

-## Buzz into Action 🍯
+## Buzz into Action 🐝

 Feeling the excitement?
 Great!
 Let's help you take your first flight with Hive.